GoogleCloudPlatform/cloud-deploy-tutorials/walkthroughs/cloud_deploy_execution_environments_gke/cloud_deploy_execution_environments_gke.md

 test     us-central1  1.18.20-gke.501  35.239.164.76   n1-standard-2  1.18.20-gke.501  3          RUNNING
 ```

 If the command succeeds, each cluster will have three nodes and a `RUNNING` status.
-If you do not see output similar to the above, check that you have selected the correct project.
+If you do not see a similar output, check that you have selected the correct project.

-Click **Next** to proceed.
+To create a service account, click **Next**.

-## Creating Service Accounts
+## Create a service account

-In this step, you'll create a new GCP service account to use in your Execution Environment.
-This is a security best practice because you can assign the least privileges this service account needs to perform its task.
+Create a service account to use in your execution environment.
+This is a security best practice, because you can assign the least privileges this service account needs to perform its task.

-First, to create the service account, run the following command:
+Create the service account by running the following command:

 ```bash
 gcloud iam service-accounts create cd-executionuser
 ```

-Your confirmation will look similar to:
+The output is similar to the following:

 ```terminal
 Created service account [cd-executionuser].
 ```

-This service account needs to have the `clouddeploy.jobRunner` and `container.developer` IAM roles to interact with Google Cloud Deploy and deploy workloads to GKE.
+This service account needs the `clouddeploy.jobRunner` and `container.developer` IAM roles to interact with Google Cloud Deploy and deploy workloads to GKE.

-Run the following command to associate the `clouddeploy.jobRunner` role with the service account:
+Associate the `clouddeploy.jobRunner` role with the service account:

 ```bash
 gcloud projects add-iam-policy-binding {{project-id}} \